SRC-technology/SRC/meetings/2019-04-01/agenda.md

 to propose we spend some time setting up a website that conveys what we strive for, what we are working on right now, and that provides ways for people to submit donations.

+## Github Learning Labs

+Github has opened Learning Labs that we could use to document and guide some of our learnings in the form of workshops.
+This could benefit the ReasonSTHLM meetup and any other form of training that SRC provides.